Kubota LX3310 Loader Greasing: SSQA Pivot Points/Zerk Locations

 Why Proper Greasing Is Critical for Your Kubota LX3310

-Maintaining your Kubota LX3310 loader through regular greasing prevents premature wear, reduces expensive repair costs, and ensures optimal performance of your equipment.
-Regular greasing is the single most cost-effective maintenance task you can perform, yet it’s frequently overlooked by many tractor owners.
+Maintaining your Kubota LX3310 loader through regular greasing prevents premature wear, reduces expensive repair costs, and ensures optimal performance.
+Regular greasing is the single most cost-effective maintenance task you can perform, yet it’s frequently overlooked.
+The LX3310 loader’s pivot points endure significant stress during normal operation — without adequate lubrication, metal-on-metal contact accelerates wear and requires costly parts replacement.

 • Prevents metal-on-metal contact and wear